Healthdirect Free Australian health advice you can count on.

 What are the types of congenital heart disease?

-Congenital heart disease is the most common birth defect in Australia and affects about 1 in 100 babies.
+Congenital heart disease is the most common birth defect in Australia.
+It affects about 1 in 100 babies.

-A baby is born with the condition when the heart or the large blood vessels around the heart do not form properly.
-This can affect blood flow to the heart and the rest of the body.
+A problem with the heart or the large blood vessels around your heart can be serious.
+It can affect blood flow to your heart and to the rest of your body.

-There are many different types of congenital heart disease:
+There are different types of congenital heart disease.

-Problems with the blood vessels: Sometimes the large blood vessels entering the heart are not formed properly and are too narrow, or they are in the wrong position.
-This affects how the heart works.
+Problems with the blood vessels: Sometimes the large blood vessels that go into the heart are not formed properly.
+They might be too narrow, or in the wrong position.
+This affects how your heart works.

-Problems with heart valves: If a valve is too narrow (called aortic stenosis), the heart has to work much harder to pump blood through.
-Sometimes the valve allows blood to leak backwards, putting an extra load on the heart.
+Problems with the heart valves: If a valve is too narrow (called aortic stenosis), your heart has to work much harder to pump blood through the valve.
+Sometimes the valve does not work properly.
+It can let blood leak backwards.
+This can also lead to an extra load on the heart.

-Often babies are born with a combination of different defects, such as a hole in the heart, a valve problem, thickening of the heart muscle and problems with the blood vessels.
+Often babies are born with one or more defects at the same time.
+They might have a hole in their heart and a valve problem.
+Or they might have thickening of the heart muscle as well as problems with the blood vessels.

 Examples of congenital heart disease.
 Image on the left shows an atrial septal defect.
 Image on the right shows a ventricular septal defect.